k-yamada/capistrano3-unicorn/README.md

 Example Unicorn config [examples/unicorn.rb](https://github.com/tablexi/capistrano3-unicorn/blob/master/examples/unicorn.rb)

+- `:rails_root`

+    If rails root dir is in the subdirectory, set rails root dir.

 - `:unicorn_pid`

     Default assumes your pid file will be located in `CURRENT_PATH/tmp/pids/unicorn.pid`.
 The unicorn_pid should be defined with an absolute path.